crxssed7/entertainment/README.md

 ###### Comics
 - [Comic Tracker](https://github.com/crxssed7/comics-cli): A CLI application I developed that allows you to add comics to your collection, and mark certain issues as read.
 - [League of Comic Geeks](https://leagueofcomicgeeks.com/): 👑 A comic tracker for both desktop (website) and mobile.
-The website is very nice and clean looking (pity it isn't a PWA), however the mobile app can be a bit laggy and glitchy, and in some cases hard to use.
-The website alone makes it a highly recommended service, though.
+The website is very nice and clean looking (pity it isn't a PWA), and the new app is really nice to use.
+Major downside is the fact that it doesn't have an API, so cannot be integrated with other applications.
 - [MyAnimeList](https://myanimelist.net): Listed in [TV shows and movies](#tv-shows-and-movies), but I'm also going to list it here as it has the ability to track manga too.
 - [AniList](https://anilist.co): 👑 Similar to [MyAnimeList](https://myanimelist.net).